greenbone/docs/src/gvm-20.08/index.rst

   :local:
   :depth: 2

-This guide assumes you are using Debian Stable (Buster) as your Linux distribution.
-Most likely a Debian derivate like Ubuntu and Kali will work too with only small adjustments required.
+This guide assumes that Debian Stable (Buster) is used as the Linux distribution.
+Most likely, a Debian derivate like Ubuntu and Kali will also work with only minor adjustments required.

-The ``sudo`` command is used for executing commands that require privileged access on the system.
+The command ``sudo`` is used for executing commands that require privileged access on the system.

 .. highlight:: shell-session

 .. include:: ../common/prerequisites.rst

-Setting the version
+Setting the Version
 -------------------

-To make the downloading easier an environment variable for the desired release version will be set.
+To make the downloading easier, an environment variable for the desired release version will be set.
 Using a variable allows adjusting the version easily after a new release.